hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 # Machine Learning Tutorial

 It's a quick guide of Machine Learning.
-I learned from a video ***Machine Learning Recipes with Josh Gordon*** and write what I got & thought.
-I will write something new after reading other materials.

-From this blog, We'll learn the basic concept of Machine Learning and get some intuition via examples.
+From this blog, We'll learn the basic concept and get some intuition.

 Lession 1 gives the basic concept of ML and shows how it resolves a problem.
-[Lession 2](./02.md) shows what a ML classifier looks like and how it classifies an input.
+[Lession 2](./02.md) shows what a ML classifier looks like.
 [Lession 3](./03.md) shows what makes a good feature.
-[Lession 4](./04.md) shows how a classifier is trained -- how params are adjusted for the model.
+[Lession 4](./04.md) shows how to train a classifier -- how params are adjusted for the model.
 [Lession 5](./05.md) shows how to code a classifier -- implement the interface fit() and predict()
 [Lession 6](./06.md) code another classifier from scratch -- a decision tree classifier
 [Summary](./summary.md) review the knowledge